natrium404/rdl-go/README.md

 - **Separate audio/video download**: Download the video and audio separately.
 - **Chromium-based scraping**: Uses chromedp to scrape reel pages.
 - Automatic browser detection.
-- Detects existing Chromium-based browsers on the system.
+- Detects existing Chromium-based (Chromium and Google Chrome) browsers on the system.
 - If none is found, download a `chromium-headless-shell` to a local cache.
   - Windows: `%USERPROFILE%\AppData\Local\chromedp\`
   - Linux: `~/.cache/chromedp/`